ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.heatingcontrol/README.md

 a) decrease current profile temperature when window is open (true) by Profiles.0.room.WindowOpenDecrease if relative decrease is configured
 b) set target to Profiles.0.room.absolute.WindowOpenDecrease when window is open (true) if  absolute decrease is configured

+optionally a delay can be used.
+If window is opened only for a short time sensor delay can avoid from reduce and back to normal in very short times.

 ## ical support
 you can use your calendar to change datapoints in adapter.
 Just configure events from ical in admin.
 Supported are